Why do Mobile Food Van Business need it?

 A mobile coffee van was attending a food festival and served a coffee without putting the lid on correctly.
 When the customer went to sip the coffee the lid fell off and the boiling hot liquid spilled down their front, causing burns.
 The customer claimed and was awarded $2,500 for medical expenses and damages.
 The coffee van owner’s Public Liability policy covered them for this cost, as well as the legal expenses that were incurred.

-3 things to ask yourself
+3 things to ask yourself when buying insurance

 - Could you afford to be out of pocket for liability costs if somebody injured themselves or fell ill as a result of your business?
 Liability costs can include compensation and associated medical costs, as well as the legal costs for defending yourself.